supercollider/rfcs/README.md

 # SuperCollider RFCs

-RFC (Request for Comment) is an informal way for SuperCollider contributors to discuss large-scale decisions in project direction in a focused environment.
+RFC (Request for Comment) is a way for SuperCollider contributors to discuss large-scale decisions in project direction in a focused environment.

 ## What does an RFC do?